Democrat Ted Lieu Slams Melania Trump, Says Separating Immigrants From Their Children Isn't A 'Be Best' Policy

 Separating children from their parents, however, is most definitely not a “Be Best” policy, according to Ted Lieu, a Democrat currently serving as the U.S. Representative for California’s 33rd congressional district.

-Mr. Lieu took to Twitter to launch an attack at the first lady, criticizing her and her husband’s administration’s immigration policies in one fell swoop.
+Mr. Lieu took to Twitter to launch an attack on the first lady, criticizing her and her husband’s administration’s immigration policies in one fell swoop.

 “No one can take your ‘Be Best’ children’s agenda seriously when your husband’s policy rips kids from their parents and loses track of their children,” Lieu tweeted.